HappyCerberus/cpp-coding-interview/manuscript/004_trees_001_theory.md

 <!-- https://compiler-explorer.com/z/MPYhf3T77 -->

 {class: information}
-B> As a reminder: The recursive nature comes from chaining *std::unique_ptr*.
-As part of destroying a *std::unique_ptr\<TreeNode\<int\>\>* we need first to destroy the child node, which in turn needs to destroy its child, and so on.
-B> Each program has a limited stack space, and a sufficiently deep naive binary tree can easily exhaust this space.
+B> As a reminder: The recursive nature comes from the chaining of *std::unique_ptr*.
+As part of destroying a *std::unique_ptr\<TreeNode\<int\>\>* we first need to destroy the child nodes, which first need to destroy their children, and so on.
+Each program has a limited stack space, and a sufficiently deep naive binary tree can quickly exhaust this space.

 While the above approach isn't quite suitable for production code, it does offer a convenient interface.
 For example, splicing the tree requires only calling *std::swap* on the source and destination *std::unique_ptr*, which will work even across trees.